nikolashn/basque/MANUAL.md

-# The Basque Programming Language and Basque Compiler Manual
+# The Basque Programming Language and C Basque Compiler Manual

 ## Types
 Currently only string (string literal), `i64` (64-bit signed integer) and `u64` (64-bit unsigned integer) exist.
 The string type will eventually be removed once pointers are added, and more types will be added like `u8` (unsigned byte), `f32` (32-bit floating-point number), as well as pointers, structures, functions, etc.